Long Term Care Outbreak Reporting

 - PA-HAN-595: Update: Return to Work for Healthcare Personnel with Confirmed or Suspected COVID-19

-- PA-HAN: 570 Response to an Outbreak and Residents with Exposure to COVID-19 for Long-Term Care Facilities
+- PA-HAN: 599: Update: Response to an Outbreak and Residents with Exposure to COVID—19 For Long-Term Care Facilities

 - Nursing Homes and Long Term Care Facilities - CDC